dillantai/dillantai-portfolio/_data/blog/2020-12-27-turtle-tank.md

 title: 'CSS Art: Tank and the Tortugas'
 thumbnail: /assets/css-art-red-eared-slider.jpg
 ---
 I'd always been interested in CSS art but didn't consider myself a real artist.
-That makes sense because the  CSS art my tech bud Allison would send me would HIGHLY [resemble fine art](https://www.vice.com/en/article/9kgx7p/painting-made-with-code-html-pure-css-browser-art-diana-smith).
+That makes sense because the  CSS art my tech bud Allison would send me would [HIGHLY resemble fine art](https://www.vice.com/en/article/9kgx7p/painting-made-with-code-html-pure-css-browser-art-diana-smith).
 How could I, an elementary school art contest 1998 "runner up", compete with such caliber?

 Number two issue is that CSS art is widely accepted to exist for "no good reason other than fun, just because, and art."
 If I ever had a modicum of spare time, it seemed more practical to spend it rebuilding my portfolio site, learning marketable skills in a new technology, generally figuring out my life, etc.

 Well, a few years being in the industry and a couple burnouts later, I finally realize that you have to keep the joy in developing in order to bring your best self.
 Showing up 100% for your employer is great, but don't forget about building stuff for yourself as well!

-So I decided to start with something any decent person would love- a turtle!
+So I decided to start with something any decent person would love- turtles!

 ## Setup and Tools